Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

 The Citi® Double Cash Card is another good option for anyone who wants to collect flat cash back rewards on home improvement purchases.
 You’ll earn 2 percent back for each dollar you spend — 1 percent when you make a purchase and another 1 percent as you pay it off.

 While there are no bonus categories with this card, you’ll earn a high return on everything you buy.
 You may even think of the rewards you earn with this card as a discount on home improvement purchases.

-For small business owners, the Ink Business Cash℠ credit Card can be perfect for both home improvement purchases and all your other business purchases.
-This card starts you off with a $500 cash bonus when you spend $3,000 within three months of account opening.
+For small business owners, the Ink Business Cash® Credit Card can be perfect for both home improvement purchases and all your other business purchases.
+This card starts you off with a $750 cash bonus when you spend $7,500 within three months of account opening.

 You’ll also earn 5 percent cash back on $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each year, 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each year and 1 percent back on all other purchases.
-There’s no annual fee, and the office supply category can be lucrative for 5 percent back on gift cards for Lowe’s, Home Depot and other home improvement stores.
+There’s no annual fee.

 As an added bonus, this card offers zero percent APR on purchases for 12 months (variable APR of 13.24 to 19.24 percent thereafter).
 This gives you a full year to pay off your home improvement purchases without interest.